neurogym/neurogym/docs/envs.md

 ___

 ### DawTwoStep
-Doc:
+Doc: Daw Two-step task.

     On each trial, an initial choice between two options lead
     to either of two, second-stage states.
 In turn, these both
     demand another two-option choice, each of which is associated
     with a different chance of receiving reward.
-        dt: Timestep duration. (def: 100 (ms), int)
-        rewards:
-            R_ABORTED: given when breaking fixation. (def: -0.1, float)
-            R_CORRECT: given when correct. (def: +1., float)
-        timing: Description and duration of periods forming a trial.

 Reference paper
 [Model-Based Influences on Humans Choices and Striatal Prediction Errors](https://www.sciencedirect.com/science/article/pii/S0896627311001255)